 Granita.
 Sweet shaved ice, perfect for an afternoon snack on a hot day.

 Cassata.
 Hard to describe.
 A very pretty cake filled with sweetened ricotta and chocolate chips and topped with a colorful layer of marzipan.

 Cannolo.
 Ricotta filling in a crisp fried pastry tube, this is a sweet you’re probably familiar with that hails from Sicily.

 Setteveli cake.
 A chocolate and hazelnut seven-layer cake.

 Brioche with ice cream (brioche con gelato).
 This is literally ice cream inside a sweet bun, like a sandwich.

 Carbs to try in Sicily

-Arancina bomba.
-A ball of rice stuffed with meat and deep fried.
+Arancina or arancino (depending on where you are in Sicily).
+A ball of rice stuffed with ragù and peas and deep fried.
 These can be found all over Italy and make a great snack.

-Cous-cous.
-This is used in Sicilian cooking because it came in as an influence from the south (along with chickpeas, raisins and cinnamon among others), but you won’t find it used as much in the rest of Italy.
+Couscous.
+This is used in Sicilian cooking because it was imported from northern Africa and the Middle East (along with chickpeas, raisins, and cinnamon), but you won’t find it used as much in the rest of Italy.

 Pasta “alla Norma”.
-Made with eggplant and tomatoes and a little basil, with grated ricotta on top.
-Photo of pasta alla Norma.
+Made with eggplant and tomatoes and a little basil, with grated aged ricotta on top.

 Cheeses to try in Sicily